the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 Note: After being a Jabber User for more than a decade I started working on my own Jabber client four years ago and later became actively involved in the XMPP community.

-While there are many reasons for using Jabber instead of WhatsApp or Signal by personal motivation is that I don’t want a single company to control my communication.
-Not only do companys like Facebook see whom I communicating with they can also control whom I’m communicating with.
+While there are many reasons for using Jabber instead of WhatsApp or Signal, my personal motivation is that I don’t want a single company to control my communication.
+Not only do companys like Facebook see whom I communicating with - they can also control whom I’m communicating with.
 Or even worse; stop me from communicating at all.

 Or to put this in other words; I don’t want to get in a Twitter-fight with Moxie only to wake up one morning and not being able to use Signal anymore.
 And this has nothing to do with being paranoid.
 Companies have kicked people of their networks before.
-There is this interview with the CEO of cloudflare where he describes that he woke up one morning and decided to [take the daily stormer of the internet](https://www.youtube.com/watch?v=ULXWJgmhP1c).
+There is this interview with the CEO of cloudflare where he describes that he woke up one morning and just decided to [take the daily stormer of the internet](https://www.youtube.com/watch?v=ULXWJgmhP1c).

 This is also the point where just being open source doesn’t help you at all.
 If Moxie decides he doesn’t want me to use Signal there is absolutely no benefit in Signal being open source.
 Yes I can setup my own server.
 But nobody else would be using that server.